-This there and back walk takes you from the pretty white village of Presillas Bajas up a dry rambla and into a long extinct volcano in the Cabo de Gata.
-The desert landscape is awe inspring.
+This there and back walk takes you from the pretty white village of Presillas Bajas up a dry rambla and into a long-extinct volcano in the Cabo de Gata.
+The desert landscape is awe-inspiring.

 Start and Finish: Presillas Bajas